JorgeEnriquez123/Bank-App-Project/README.md

 ```

 ## Running each service separately and running the dependencies with Docker
+### IMPORTANT
+You need to de-comment the "config import" in the application.yml file of each service to be able to connect to the Config Server.

 1. Start the dependencies:
 ```shell
 docker-compose -f docker-compose-dependencies.yml up